skulltech/sumit-ghosh.com/_pages/projects.md

 - [__Django-RedditAuth__](https://github.com/SkullTech/django-redditauth): A `Django` app for Reddit authentication using `OAuth2`.
 It's similar to [`django-allauth`](https://www.intenct.nl/projects/django-allauth/), only that it only deals with _Reddit_'s auth, instead of _all_, so a lot cleaner and light.

 - [__Plan-Reddit__](https://github.com/SkullTech/plan-reddit): A webapp for automatic posting to sub-reddits according to a pre-defined schedule.
 It can be used for effectively reaching out to redditers, as sub-reddits get most active in a specific time of the day/week only.
+Going to use _Django-RedditAuth_ for authenticating with Reddit.

+- [__Proliflicks__](https://github.com/SkullTech/proliflicks): App that makes your movie night smoother.
+It scans your entire computer for movies, grabs subtitle and info for those, and displays them in a nice and clean GUI.

 ## Scripts | CLI tools | Small libraries